 The paper then turns to a quick review of the impacts of past evolutions in transportation and the painful disruptions occasioned thereby.
 Next there is a survey of the issues now beginning to be observed as the industrial societies as we move from fossil fuels to renewable or more efficient energy production and utilization.
-A quick attempt at quantifying the impacts in both time scales is presented.
+Self-driving autonomy will be described and characterized.
+A similar analysis examines some of the evolution of HPC, A quick attempt at and overview quantifying the impacts in time scales of both hardware and software is presented.
 Then a review of some of the impacts of HPC will be presented, with the emphasis on the obstacles to efficient adoption of the power of HPC as was witnessed during some of the authors' five decades of work in computers.
-More difficult is assessing the timing of the advent of the new technologies and techniques that may enable the analyses proposed in the proffered experimental design template.
-That template is then laid out, explicated and justified.
+More difficult is assessing the future timing of the advent of the new technologies and techniques that may enable the analyses proposed in the proffered experimental design template.
+A hard look at the error bands of projections indicate the seriousness of the analysis.
+That template is finally laid out, explicated and justified.

 Proposed co-author team